PastorGL/OneRing/CONFIGURE.md

 task.output=clean_pedestrian/*,auto/*
 ```

-`task.input` (required) is an input 'sink' that pours the data sets into Process.
-Any DataStream referred here is considered as one sourced from the outside storage, and will be created by Storage Adapters of CLI (discussed later) for any Operation to consume.
+`task.input` is a comma-separated list of input data sets for the Process.
+Any DataStream referred here is considered as one sourced from the outside storage, and will be read by CLI from input location, creating an RDD for any Operation to consume.

-`task.operations` (required too) is a comma-separated list of Operation names, to be executed in the specified order.
-Any number of them, but not less than one.
+`task.operations` is a list of Operation names, to be executed in the specified order, optionally with flow control directives.
+Any number of them is allowed, but no less than one Operation.
 Operation names must be unique.

-`task.output` (also required) is a T-connector.
-Any DataStream referred here can be consumed by Operations as usual, but also will be diverted by Storage Adapters of CLI into the outside storage as well.
-T-connector can handle prefixed wildcards, by specifying a prefix and an asterisk `*`.
+`task.output` is a task Process output.
+Any DataStream referred here can be consumed by Operations as usual, but also will be saved by CLI to the output location as well.
+Unlike most others, this list can contain prefixed wildcards, by specifying a prefix and an asterisk `*`.

 ### Flow Control Directives

-`task.operations` could contain flow control directives, to execute any Operation in loops and by very basic conditions.
+`task.operations` could contain flow control directives, to execute any Operation in loops, and to branch the flow by evaluating very basic conditions.
 Note again, we don't want to go fully Turing complete, so those directives are just for convenience.

 Loops are defined by `$ITER{VARIABLE:list,of,values},operation1,...,operationN,$END`.

 The control Variable of a loop is parsed as a comma-separated list, and operations inside the loop will be executed as many times as the list's length, in the listed order.
-Inside the loop, each iteration will have that variable set to current iteration's value.
+In the loop, each iteration will have its control variable set to current iteration's value.
 Of course, loop variable might be specified via the command line.

 If it wasn't, and has no default list, the operations in the loop won't be executed, so the `$ITER` loop has an optional `$ELSE` directive for that case:
 ```properties
 task.operations=$ITER{UNSET},never,executed,$ELSE,execute,instead,$END
 ```

+Also, for a convenience, inside the loop an automatic Variable `{ITER}` will have a random unique value for each iteration.

 As there is `$ELSE`, there also should exist `$IF`, and it does.
 Syntax is `$IF{VARIABLE:default},operation1,...,operationN,$ELSE,operationInstead,$END`.
 Of course, `$ELSE` is optional, and will execute only if control Variable is unset and doesn't have a default.

-Both loops and conditionals can be nested, but all of nested directives must controlled by different variables.
+Both loops and conditionals can be nested, but all of nested directives must be controlled by different variables.

 Speaking of control Variables, they may come also from the output of the Operations themselves, not only from the command line or defaults.
 For that purpose, there is a directive of `$LET{VARIABLE:DS_name}`.
 It takes a DataStream with the specified name and tries to coalesce its values into a comma-separated list.
 If the DataStream doesn't exist or is empty, the Variable will be effectively unset.